Download a FREE E-Book with 20 Easy Weeknight Dinners

 The fiber from the lentil and potatoes is perfect for keeping you full.
 You can serve on its own with a hunk of french bread or alongside a sandwich or salad for a balanced meal.

 I like to garnish with soup with some fresh parmesan cheese, chopped fresh herbs, and fresh cracked black pepper.
+I love to serve it with a slice of my easy homemade bread that I make by letting it proof overnight.

 Above view of ingredients for a lentil and potato soup